sstadt/shoplist/README.md

  - Fixed an issue with list updated received via sockets
  - The clear checked button will no longer show if there are no items to clear

+### 0.1.3

+ - Added a splash page

 # In Development

-### 0.1.3

- - [x] Fully docblock back end and front end
- - [x] Add a resend link to the login 'not verified' error message
- - [x] Create a splash page

 ### 0.1.4